AWSinAction/errata/content/beanstalk.md

 +++
 date = "2016-05-13"
 draft = false
-title = "Ceating an environment to execute Etherpad with Elastic Beanstalk" section = "5.3.2" page = 134
+title = "Creating an environment to execute Etherpad with Elastic Beanstalk" section = "5.3.2" page = 134